Azure/iotedge-lorawan-starterkit/docs/adr/008_cups_firmware_upgrade.md

 document).

 ### Changes in the LoRaWan Network Server

+When the Network Server receives a CUPS request, it should update the current version of the Station in the reported properties of the concentrator device twin, as long as the reported value is different from the current version.

 The implementation of `CupsProtocolMessageProcessor` should be extended for checking the `package` field from the concentrator device twin.
 In case there